afronski/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

   - gen_event
 ---

+## Beware: this article is from 2015 and in Elixir world couple things changed a bit.
+[Here you can find the updated version of this blog post](https://pattern-match.com/blog/2018/08/31/what-is-wrong-with-gen-event-an-update?utm_source=afronskiPL&utm_medium=reblogging&utm_campaign=whats-wrong-with-gen-event).

 # What is wrong with `gen_event`?

 <quote class="citation">I never used gen_event, I think it is a bad pattern.</quote>